3PeatVR/3PeatVR/README.md

 I am Ariel Sillam, a 23 years old MEng student at CentraleSupélec, Paris-Saclay University.
 I am currently during my Gap Year as Full stack developper at Wiremind in Paris.

-I am currently looking for a 6-month internship in DevOps/Backend development.

 I like to build creative and innovative solutions to various problems 💡 but I also love to make fun projects 🃏 (that can be completly overkill ...)

 Whether it's optimizing infrastructure, automating workflows, or crafting clean code, I'm always looking for the next challenge 🌱.
-I love to learn new things every day about various technologies ⚡.
+I love to learn new things every day about a lot of different technologies ⚡.

 ## 🔍 My fields of interests